 With a well designed experiment, the above two problems can be addressed and overcome.
 So how would you go about designing this experiment?

 In simple terms, we know that listener preferences for sound quality are absolutely dominated by one single characteristic of an audio product: its frequency response—so that’s where the focus should be.
 With the right test equipment, the frequency response of any headphone can be measured quite accurately.
 Once that data is captured, it can then be used to effectively impart that headphone’s frequency response on another (surrogate) headphone using equalization filters.
 With the application of these digital filters, it is quite simple to switch between the frequency responses of multiple headphones for playback on a single headphone, just like switching through equalizer presets on common headphone apps.

 With a basic test setup, a number of different headphone responses can be presented to a volunteer listener without them having any idea of where the captured responses they are hearing came from.
 Effectively the devices being auditioned are anonymized, allowing the listeners to identify their preference based on the sound alone.
-To take it a step further, you could provide a simple tone control to the listeners in the experiment to allow them to adjust the bass balance to really dial in their preference, and those results would be recorded.
+To take it a step further, you could provide a simple tone control to the listeners in the experiment to allow them to adjust the bass and treble balance to really dial in their preference, and those results would be recorded.